 - Chase Blueprint– This is that nifty feature you see them talk about on the commercials.
 The Chase Slate with Blueprint is an advanced budgeting tool which helps you save money on interest and stick to your goals of paying down balances faster:

 - Reasonable Interest Rates– As I’m sure you know, reward credit cards usually have high interest rates (because they have to subsidize the cost of the rewards, right?).
-Well since the Chase Slate credit card is designed for those with a balance, they skipped the rewards program and instead focus on giving better APRs.
+Well since the Chase Slate credit card is designed for those with a balance, they skipped the rewards program (and to be honest, if you’re trying to get out of debt having a rewards card can be counterproductive) and instead focus on giving better APRs.
 As I write this review the interest rate is 12.99% to 22.99% (Variable) depending on your credit.
 Of course I’m not claiming the high end is “low” but if you have good credit and get the 12.99% tier, that is probably lower than what you would be paying on many reward cards.

 - Zero Percent Offers – Of course when you’re trying to pay down that balance, having a 0% APR can help tremendously.
 The Chase Slate balance transfer offers are among the best on the market (scroll down to see the current offer).